alphons/ValueProviderBug/README.md

 This project was started as a demonstration of problems as mentioned in https://github.com/dotnet/aspnetcore/issues/40929

-This project uses the resulting nuget package [Mvc.ModelBinding.MultiParameter](https://www.nuget.org/packages/Mvc.ModelBinding.MultiParameter/)
+This project uses the nuget package [Mvc.ModelBinding.MultiParameter](https://www.nuget.org/packages/Mvc.ModelBinding.MultiParameter/) as a result of debugging and solving the problem.

 ## Problem 1: CollectionModelBinderProvider/SimpleTypeModelBinderProvider have null repeat bug